Class of 2021

 • At 4’11”, she scored 903 career points, connected on 277 of 335 free throws (82.7 percent), made 313 of 668 field goal attempts (46.9 percent), and she had 474 assists and 343 career rebounds.

-• At the 2013 Women’s Final Four championship game in New Orleans, Brock was recognized by the NCAA as one of 12 AIAW great players along with former head coaches and administrators.
+• At the Women’s Final Four championship game in New Orleans, Brock was recognized by the NCAA as one of 12 AIAW great players along with former head coaches and administrators (2013)

-• Leading a 120-9 record with Delta State, her uniform number 22 was retired after her senior season and she was inducted into the Delta State Sports Hall of Fame in 1988.
+• 120-9 record with Delta State, her uniform number 22 was retired after her senior season, and she was inducted into the Delta State Sports Hall of Fame (1988)

-• During the 1976 AIAW semi-final game, she scored 17 points and had five steals which helped to overcome a 13-point deficit and advance to the Championship game.
+• During the AIAW semi-final game, she scored 17 points and had five steals which helped to overcome a 13-point deficit and advance to the Championship game (1976)

-• In the 1977 AIAW Championship game, Brock scored 22 points versus LSU and did not commit a single turnover.
+• In the AIAW Championship game, Brock scored 22 points versus LSU and did not commit a single turnover (1977)

 Debbie Brock Read More »